 Anthony Hyatt is a violinist, speaker and teaching artist who works with many health care and human service providers in the Washington, DC, area.
 He is the founder and principal of his own Moving Beauty organization through which he offers his services.
 His longest affiliation, since 1997, is with the nonprofit Arts for the Aging organization, under whose auspices he designs and leads interactive creative engagement programs at adult care facilities and for whom he co-directs the senior citizen improv dance company known as Quicksilver.
 Anthony is a Master Trainer of the National Cent

-Joan Jeffri is Director and Founder of the Research Center for Arts and Culture at the National Center for Creative Aging.
-She has created seminal studies on aging professional artists including STILL KICKING and ABOVE GROUND, which initiated a nationally replicable project to document older visual artists’ artwork called ART CART: SAVING THE LEGACY.
+Joan Jeffri is Director and Founder of the Research Center for Arts and Culture at The Actors Fund.
+She has created seminal studies on aging professional artists including STILL KICKING and ABOVE GROUND, which initiated nationally replicable projects to document older visual and performing artists’ artwork and careers called ART CART: SAVING THE LEGACY and The Actors Fund PERFORMING ARTS LEGACY PROJECT.

 Stuart Kandell has been called a “pioneer in the field of creative aging.”
 He is nationally known for his leadership of Stagebridge, the nation’s oldest and most renowned senior theatre which he founded in 1978 and directed for 32 years.
 In 2010 he turned over leadership of the company to begin replicating the program around the country.
 Kandell is a popular keynote speaker; a trainer of trainers, artists and service providers; and a consultant who enables organizations to develop effective creative aging programs.